kubernetes/cloud-provider-openstack/README.md

 * [Barbican KMS Plugin](/docs/barbican-kms-plugin/using-barbican-kms-plugin.md/)
 * [Magnum Auto Healer](/docs/magnum-auto-healer/using-magnum-auto-healer.md/)

-**NOTE:**

-* Cinder Standalone Provisioner, Manila Provisioner and Cinder FlexVolume Driver were removed since release v1.18.0.
-* Version 1.17 was the last release of Manila Provisioner, which is unmaintained from now on.
-Due to dependency issues, we removed the code from master but it is still accessible in the [release-1.17](https://github.com/kubernetes/cloud-provider-openstack/tree/release-1.17) branch.
-Please consider migrating to Manila CSI Plugin.
-* Start from release v1.26.0, neutron lbaasv1 support is removed and only Octavia is supported.

 ## Developing

 Refer to [Getting Started Guide](/docs/developers-guide.md/) for setting up development environment and contributing.